michaelorella/lignin-kmc/README.md

 - event_dict = dict() = map the hash value of each event to the unique event - this is all of the possible events at the current state after the method is run
 - rate_vec = dict() = map the hash value of each event to the rate of that event
-- rate_dict = dict() = the reaction rates for all possible reactions, in 1/s or 1/monomer-second
+- rate_dict = dict() = the reaction rates for all possible reactions, in  monomer/second
 - max_mon = int = the maximum number of monomers in the simulation
 - return = None